 There are two equinoxes a year.
 One in spring and the other in autumn.The spring (or vernal) equinox happens on March 19, 20, or 21.

 The seasons are reversed in the northern and southern hemispheres of the planet.
 When the northern hemisphere experiences autumn, the southern hemisphere is experiencing spring.

 On the equinoxes, the sun is directly above the Earth’s equator.
 Day and night are of equal length all over the planet.
 The world receives twelve hours of daylight and twelve hours of darkness.
 The term equinox comes from the Latin and means “equal night”.

 Equinoxes and the Seasons

-The seasons signal that changes in length of daylight, temperature and weather are about to happen.
+The equinoxes signal that changes in length of daylight, temperature, and weather are about to happen.